dducode/com.dducode.save-system/README.md

 }
 ````

-> You must reading data in the same order
+> You must read data in the same order as you write it.
-> as you writing their.

-Also you can writing and reading data such as
+Also you can write and read data such as
 Vector3, Quaternion, Color and your custom
 classes and structs